RittmanMead/insights/private-docs/markdown/bugs/Bugs Overview.md

 Additionally, versions prior to 11.1.1.9 will limit session/repository variable functionality.
 This is because the app relies on using [`NQSGetSessionValues('%')`](http://gerardnico.com/wiki/dat/obiee/odbc_function#nqsgetsessionvalues) to fetch all defined variables and their values.
 In older versions this function does not accept a wildcard and so does not allow retrieval of variables *without* knowing the variable name first.
 Variables can still be used by using the LSQL expression feature in the UI.

-## AngularJS

-The application has been built using [AngularJS](https://angularjs.org/), a web application framework developed by Google.
-The application stops functioning (interaction editing screens fail) when using the latest version (1.5.0).
-It is not clear as of yet what the issue is, but has been identified that the problem comes in with version 1.4.9.
-As such, 1.4.8 is being used until this problem can be resolved.
-Also, [AngularJS 2](https://angular.io/) has been released but is a significantly different framework that would require an almost total rewrite of the app.

 ## Browser

 IE11 experiences some cosmetic issues regarding fade transitions on the screen.
 It is also expected that older versions of IE will not function correctly.